John U. Bacon: Background

 After graduating from Huron High School, Bacon earned a bachelor's degree in History and a master's degree in Education from the University of Michigan.
 His first journalism job was as a lifestyle reporter for The Ann Arbor News in Ann Arbor, Michigan.
 In 1995, Bacon became a sports feature writer for The Detroit News.
 During this period, he wrote articles on baseball player Jackie Robinson, the sport of bullfighting, and high school basketball at a Potawatomi Native American reservation in Michigan.

 In 1998, Bacon traveled to Nagano, Japan to cover the 1998 Winter Olympics for The Detroit News.
 After the Olympics, Bacon left The Detroit News to become a freelance writer.
 He has written articles for The New York Times, Time, and ESPN The Magazine.

 In 2000, Bacon started his radio career with a sports show on WAAM in Ann Arbor.
 In 2002, he started a radio show, Off the Field, on WTKA in Ann Arbor.
 In 2007, Bacon began providing weekly sports commentary on Michigan public television stations.

 In 2005, Bacon was awarded a Knight-Wallace Fellowship for journalism from the University of Michigan.

 Books

-Bacon is the author of several books on sports and business, including:
+Bacon is the author of numerous books on sports, business, health, and history, including: